artem98/ExchangeRateService/README.md

 ## Project structure

-- `server/` — main service with PostgreSQL database
+- `server/` вЂ” main service with PostgreSQL database
-- `client/` — optional Go CLI client for testing requests
+- `client/` вЂ” optional Go CLI client for testing requests
-- `docker-compose.yml` — launches the database and the server in containers
+- `docker-compose.yml` вЂ” launches the database and the server in containers

 ---